cloudnative-pg/cloudnative-pg.github.io/content/blog/summarizing-ying-zhu-lfx-mentorship/index.md

-Ying Zhu ([EdwinaZhu](https://github.com/EdwinaZhu) on GitHub), a student at Carnegie Mellon University, was immediately drawn to CloudNativePG when she was looking for CNCF (Cloud Native Computing Foundation) projects to contribute to-since she’s already involved in the PostgreSQL _and_ Kubernetes communities.
+Ying Zhu ([EdwinaZhu](https://github.com/EdwinaZhu) on GitHub), a student at Carnegie Mellon University, was immediately drawn to CloudNativePG when she was looking for CNCF (Cloud Native Computing Foundation) projects to contribute to, since she’s already involved in the PostgreSQL _and_ Kubernetes communities.

-Ying worked on implementing “Declarative Management of PostgreSQL Foreign Data Wrappers”.
+Ying worked on implementing [“Declarative Management of PostgreSQL Foreign Data Wrappers”](https://github.com/cloudnative-pg/cloudnative-pg/issues/8063).
 The project aimed to extend the CloudNativePG operator to support declarative configuration of foreign data wrappers through its Database custom resource.

 ## On mentoring

-Four CloudNativePG maintainers—Gabriele Bartolini, Leonardo Cecchi, Marco Nenciarini, and Armando Ruocco—supported Ying in her journey.
+Four CloudNativePG maintainers, Gabriele Bartolini, Leonardo Cecchi, Marco Nenciarini, and Armando Ruocco, supported Ying in her journey.

+Gabriele shares how Ying worked hard, studied diligently, sought feedback, and grew visibly throughout the program.
+"Her curiosity, passion, and initiative stood out, and I hope that the the psychologically safe environment we tried to created played a key role in her progress."
+Gabriele is confident Ying will continue to make valuable contributions to the project and the wider community.

 Reflecting on the collaboration, Leonardo said: